Local Attractions

 Salmon Ponds

 Step back in time as you explore the historic Trout Hatchery and Angling Museum, set within a beautifully preserved 19th-century English-style public space.
 Wander among mature trees, manicured lawns,... and tranquil fish ponds that bring Tasmania’s rich angling heritage to life.
-Visit the Museum of Trout Fishing and Angling Hall of Fame, then enjoy a delicious meal at Pancakes by the Ponds—a licensed restaurant and café with scenic views.
-The site also offers conference and convention facilities, a peaceful picnic area with BBQs, and a charming gift shop, making it an ideal stop for families, fishing enthusiasts, and history lovers alike.
+Visit the Museum of Trout Fishing and the Angling Hall of Fame, then relax with a delicious meal at Pancakes by the Ponds, a licensed restaurant and café offering scenic views.
+The site also features conference and convention facilities, a peaceful picnic area with BBQs, and a charming gift shop, making it an ideal stop for families, fishing enthusiasts, and history lovers alike.

 Tasmanian Museum and Art Gallery (TMAG)